miklevin/MikeLev.in/_posts/2024-11-24-brainstorming-book-titles-with-ai.md

 Right, so text.
 Text is behind it all.
 Control the text and have control.
-Every last video, every last pic, every last program on USB stick, is text you can save&#151; except outlayer... the analog wave on some old vinyl player.
+Every last video, every last pic, every last program on USB stick, is text you can save— except outlayer... the analog wave on some old vinyl player.

 The hardware generating the data may very well be analog.
 There are even analog computers that do some of the most interesting things in the world.
 Do we live